-Please visit this website for for radio broadcasts discussing the nature and advantages of neurofeedback (the radio programs are in the column on the right in blue, each is about an hour and contains various advertisements, but has many accomplished neurofeedback providers from across the country answering common questions about this method):ultimatebrain.com
+Please visit ultimatebrain.com for radio broadcasts discussing the nature and advantages of neurofeedback (the radio programs are in the column on the right in blue, each is about an hour and contains various advertisements, but has many accomplished neurofeedback providers from across the country answering common questions about this method).

 The Association for Applied Psychophysiology and Biofeedback (AAPB) has put together a list of disorders treated by bio- and neuro-feedback.
 Here is the page that discusses the efficacy of these methods for various disorders: